microbit-foundation/dev-docs/latest-revision/latest-revision-accessories.md

 ### Power
-The micro:bit can now be powered from the two losenge shaped pads on the rear of the board and the 3V/GND pins.
+The micro:bit can now be powered from the two rounded-rectangle pads on the rear of the board and the 3V/GND pins.

-If you use the losenge pads, you must diode (or otherwise) protect themselves from the micro:bit having power via another source.
+If you use the rounded-rectangle pads, you must diode (or otherwise) protect themselves from the micro:bit having power via another source.
 This was still necessary on the previous revision when the board was powered from battery, but is now true for USB and edge-connector power also.

 The nRF52 supplies 300mA to drive the board.
 110mA is reserved for powering on-board components. **190mA** is then available for accessories.